Facilities

 The woodshop is located next to the ceramic center and operated through a “buddy system”—if you are to use the woodshop, there must be another individual present so that you can monitor and help each other.
 It is a small facility and can only be occupied by two people at a time.
 The woodshop is equipped with:

-A drill press, chop saw, band saw, table saw, shop vacuum, various power tools, various hand tools, and PPE.
+A chop saw, band saw, table saw, shop vacuum, various power tools, and various hand tools.

 Library